Marceillo/eco-shave/TESTING.md

 | &check; | Typing in a incorrect URL on the page loads the 404 error page
 | &check; | Pasting page that needs authentication loads the log in page
 | &check; | Clicking the nav logo loads the home page
-| &check; | Clicking the Home button on the nav bar loads the home page and lists all posts
+| &check; | Clicking the Home button on the nav bar loads the home page.
 | &check; | Clicking the About button on the nav bar loads the About page.
 | &check; | Clicking While in the About page clicking on the contact us link loads the contact page.
 | &check; | Clicking the Register link loads the Register page